HOW HOUSING SALES BREAK DOWN BY PRICE BRACKET IN DIFFERENT MARKETS

-Nevertheless, 23% of the top markets in this price bracket have a sales rate higher than in 2019.
-The differences are generally small, though — a fraction of a percentage point.
-Philadelphia is the exception, however.
-Its sales rate is about a percentage point higher now than it was in 2019.
+Nevertheless, 23% of the top markets in this price bracket have a sales rate slightly higher than in 2019.
+Philadelphia is a noted outlier as its sales rate for houses priced in the lower third bracket is about a percentage point higher now than it was in 2019.

-The markets where the sales rate is significantly lower than in 2019 (over a percentage point difference) are: Las Vegas, Phoenix, Sacramento, and Seattle.
-But Ali Wolf notes that “those were some of the markets that had the most massive run-ups.”
+In some of the markets with lower sales rates than 2019, such as Las Vegas, Phoenix, Sacramento, and Seattle, Wolf notes that “those were some of the markets that had the most massive run-ups.”
 There have been smaller drops in Denver, Los Angeles/OC, Houston, Salt Lake City, and Washington, DC.

 In the middle price bracket, buyers are a bit less dependent on income and may have some wealth to tap into.
 These buyers are less sensitive to mortgage rates than in the lower third.
 (But more sensitive than those in the luxury market.)